French Polynesian franc

 The franc is the currency of French Polynesia, part of the CFP franc since 1945 and issued by the Institut d'émission d'outre-mer (IEOM) in Paris.
 It is subdivided into 100 centimes, although centime denominations are no longer in circulation.

 History

 Until 1914, the French franc circulated in French Polynesia.
 That year, banknotes were issued specifically for use on in the colony which circulated along with French coins.
+Before the introduction of the CFP franc in 1945, the French franc was legal tender in French Polynesia, alongside locally issued franc-denominated banknotes.
 In 1945, the CFP franc was introduced, with coins issued for French Oceania (Etablisements Français de l'Océanie as the colony was then known) from 1949.
 From 1965, the name Polynésie Française (French Polynesia) was used.
 The CFP franc is also issued in New Caledonia, and was used in the New Hebrides until 1982 after its 1980 re-establishment as the Republic of Vanuatu.
 Since 1985, CFP franc banknotes have been issued common to both French Polynesia and New Caledonia, although separate coinages continued until they were replaced with a single common set of CFP franc coins in 2023.